 If your property is on the route for the year's cycle, you will be notified in two ways.
 A few months before work is scheduled at your property, you will receive a post card notification by mail.
 No further action is needed.
-Closer to the work date, a representative from a tree trimming contractor crew will visit your property to either discuss or leave notice of the work to be done.
+Closer to the work date, a representative from a vegetation management contractor crew will visit your property to either discuss or leave notice of the work to be done.

 If a member is planning to remove a tree near a co-op line, call the cooperative for advice.
 In some instances, the cooperative may de-energize the line to permit a safer removal process.
+For more information and details about the cooperative's vegetation management program and your responsibilities as a cooperative member, please call 1-800-726-2324 and ask to speak with the right of way coordinator.